veganaize/closure-compiler/Polymer-Pass.md

 ## Advanced Mode Property Renaming Implications

-As polymer html templates contain references to JS code, any JS symbol referenced in HTMl must properly accounted for.
+As polymer html templates contain references to JS code, any JS symbol referenced in HTML must properly accounted for.
 Either:

  1. All referenced properties be quoted or exported
  2. A tool must be used to update the HTML templates after compilation